 - Polyamory Lifestyle

-I chose to focus down on simple living so I share almost all of that content from that POV.
-My readers here at Honey & Pine know I’m going to talk about life in West Virginia (after leaving Atlanta, Georgia; share local places and landmarks, recipes (and what can’t be shared with your pup), homemaking, travel, or other miscellaneous topics.
-Living with my dogs is a huge part of how I live so it’s what I share on my lifestyle blog.
+I chose to focus down on dog-mom life so I share almost all of my content from that POV.
+My readers here at Honey & Pine Co know I’m going to talk about my life with dogs whether that means local places and landmarks, recipes (and what can’t be shared with your pup), homemaking, travel, or other miscellaneous topics.
+Living with my dogs is a huge part of how I live so it’s what I share on my dog-mom lifestyle blog.